Kitura/kitura.dev/content/docs/guides/authentication/jwt.md

 ##Step 10: JWTs on Codable Routes (Optional)

 In our example we used raw routing since we chose to pass the user credentials via the request headers.
-If we want to use JWTs on our codable routes, we need to encapsulate the verification and creation of the users JWT in a TypeSafeMiddleware.
-We can then register our TypeSafeMiddleware on a Codable route to authenticate the user and access their claims.
+If we want to use JWTs on our codable routes, we need to encapsulate the verification and creation of the users JWT in a `TypeSafeMiddleware`.

 ###Step 10a: Register TypeSafeJWT on a route.

-In the JWTRoutesFile.swift we are going to create a new route for a TypeSafeJWT.
+In the `JWTRoutesFile.swift` we are going to create a new route for a `TypeSafeJWT`.

-In the function initializeJWTRoutes, declare the verifier for the TypeSafeJWT (this example is using the HS256 algorithm):
+In the function `initializeJWTRoutes`, declare the verifier for the `TypeSafeJWT` (this example is using the `HS256` algorithm):

 ```swift
 TypeSafeJWT.verifier = .hs256(key: Data("kitura".utf8))